ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.md

 >Note : You can create an api directly from a existing web service from the wsdl.
 Create a SOAP API definition from a WSDL definition file, or a .zip file that contains the WSDL definition files for a service with the following command: ```apic create --type api --wsdl filename```

->Note: You can create an API or Product from an OpenAPI (Swagger 2.0) template file by using the '--template template-name' option.
+>Note: You can create an API or Product from an Open API (Swagger 2.0) template file by using the '--template template-name' option.

 # Step 11 - Manage your API in API Designer